 Retainers & Oral Appliances – Cumming, GA

 When you hear the word “orthodontics,” what comes to mind?
 Probably the image of a child with metal braces, right?
-Thankfully, not only is Dr. Podray able to help adults as well as teens and young children, but she can also offer many, many other treatments beyond braces.
-Appliances like retainers, expanders, and headgear enable her to move the teeth in unique ways as well as ensure that a patient’s results last for a lifetime.
+Thankfully, not only are Dr. Podray and Dr. Lewis able to help adults as well as teens and young children, but they can also offer many, many other treatments beyond braces.
+Appliances like retainers, expanders, and headgear enable them to move the teeth in unique ways as well as ensure that a patient’s results last for a lifetime.
 You can learn more about some of the appliances we use every day to help our patients below, and to see which ones might be right for you or your child, be sure to call us today to schedule a FREE consultation to discuss retainers and oral appliances in Cumming, GA.

 Why Choose Serenity Orthodontics for Retainers & Oral Appliances?

 - All Appliances Specially-Designed for Each Patient

 - Stop Thumb-Sucking for Good with a Thumb Crib

 - Orthodontist with Years of Experience & Special Training

 After the teeth have been straightened using braces or a clear aligner treatment, a patient will be asked to wear a retainer.
 This is because, without it, the teeth will start to shift back to their original positions, and no one wants that!
 Removable retainers are made of plastic and held in place within the mouth using small metal arms that gently loop around the teeth.
 At first, a patient will be asked to wear their retainer(s) as much as possible, but after a few months, it will only need to be worn to bed.